brodychen/UofT-CSC369-Operating-Systems/README.md

 ## Assignment 2: Synchronization
 Use mutexes to simulate a crossroad, where cars may arrive and leave in all directions.
+Check for race conditions with valgrind, an automated memory management tool that can automatically detect many memory management and threading bugs.

 ## Assignment 3: Page Tables and Replacement Algorithms